WorldRemit is an online money transfer service that allows people to transfer money to their families in a secure, fast and affordable way.

-WorldRemit, like other money transfer service providers, has its upsides and downsides.
+WorldRemit, like other money transfer companies, has its upsides and downsides.
 However, based on customer experience and forum reviews, the pros outweigh the cons.

 WorldRemit has several options you can use to send money to different destinations.
 The options vary per transfer remittance corridor hence you should find out the options available before sending.